 Caring for the people of Northeast Wisconsin for more than a century.

-Affinity Health System unites Mercy Medical Center in Oshkosh, St.Elizabeth Hospital in Appleton, and Calumet Medical Center in Chilton.
+Affinity Health System, now a part of Ascension, unites Mercy Medical Center in Oshkosh, St.Elizabeth Hospital in Appleton, and Calumet Medical Center in Chilton.
 Affinity also owns and operates Affinity Medical Group, a network of primary care and specialty doctors, and Network Health Plan, a managed care organization.

 Affinity Health System traces its roots to 1891, when the Sisters of the Sorrowful Mother opened the first hospital in Oshkosh, Wis.
 The community desperately needed medical care, and the sisters responded.
 In 1899, four Franciscan Sisters from St. Louis undertook a similar mission and established St. Elizabeth Hospital in Appleton.